 - Heat a large skillet over medium-high heat.
 Brown the ground beef completely.
 Lower the heat and to the same skillet, add the red pepper, onion and bay leaf.
 Cook for 4–5 minutes until the veggies are softened.

 - Add the green chilis, diced tomatoes, tomato sauce, currants, olives, apple cider vinegar, paprika, salt and pepper.
-Stir to combine and simmer for 5 more minutes.
-Remove the bay leaf.
+Stir to combine and simmer for 10 more minutes.
+While this is cooking, start the plantains.
+(Remove the bay leaf before assembling the pie.)